5 ways co-ops improve economic growth

 For rural and remote communities, seeing profits retained rather than siphoned off by external companies is important.
 Keeping the limited wealth entering rural and remote communities in the community is key to building on local wealth and increasing economic activity overall.

-Building a local co-op can create jobs.
+Another way co-ops improve economic growth is through their capacity to create jobs.
 In fact, sometimes co-ops are developed specifically for that reason, and they provide a great option to larger businesses closing or declining local industries.

 The Fogo Island Co-op in Newfoundland was created in the 1960s by fishermen committed to staying in their home community rather than seeking employment on the mainland.
 The co-operative built boats and took over proc